Books of My Youth

 But the novel that influenced me the most was George Orwell’s masterpiece, 1984. ( It was the Boston Public Library’s choice as the most influential book of the twentieth-century.)
 It is the most personally transformative novel that I’ve ever read.
-No one who understands the book can ever see the world the same.
-Orwell removes a curtain that hides reality behind it—a reality so different from its portrayal by the voices and images that proceed daily in front of us.
-These voices and images are designed to mislead and control rather than inform, they make a mockery of truth.
+No one who reads and understands the book remains the same.
+Orwell removes a curtain that hides reality behind it—a reality so different from its portrayal by the voices and images that proceed daily in front of us, voices which mislead and control rather than inform, thereby making a mockery of truth.
 In Orwell’s world The Ministry of Truth lies; The Ministry of Peace wages war; The Ministry of Love tortures.
-In our own society, a few corporate conglomerates control the news, the plutocrats control the political system; the Department of Defense wages war, and the CIA and the penal system torture.
-(We live in a real fascist state—an authoritarian and nationalistic right-wing system of government and social organization.)
+In our own society, politicians lie with impunity; the Department of Defense wages war, and the CIA and penal system torture.
+We live in an authoritarian and nationalistic right-wing system of government—a fascist state.

 “I betrayed you,” she said baldly.

 She gave him another quick look of dislike.